Multi-Site-App-Dev/Quality-Assurance/Java Questions/Status Report 2/Java-advanced.md

 # QC Questions on Advanced Java

- - What are static imports?
- - Does Java employ "pass-by-value" or "pass-by-reference"?
- - What are short-circuit boolean operators?
- - What is the String Pool?
- - What is the difference between String, StringBuilder, and StringBuffer?
- - Are Java Strings thread-safe?
-Why?
- - How can a String be created outside of the String Pool?
- - What is string interning?
- - What causes a NullPointerException?
- - What is reflection?
- - Why do abstract classes have constructors?
- - What modifying keywords are implicitly applied to variable members declared within an interface?
- - What are functional interfaces?
- - What are marker interfaces?
- - What are annotations used for in Java?
- - What are default interface methods?
- - Describe the core interface/class hierarchy of the Java Collections API
- - What is the difference between a List and a Set?
- - What are the characteristics of a Queue?
- - What are the characteristics of a Stack?
- - What is a Map?
-Are they considered to be a part of the Java Collection API?
- - When would you use an ArrayList over a LinkedList?
- - When would you use an ArrayList over a Vector?
- - What is the difference between a HashSet and a TreeSet?
- - What is the difference between a Queue and a Deque?
- - What is the difference between a HashMap and a Hashtable?
- - Why is the main method declared static in Java?
- - Does the logic in a static block member of a class run before or after the class's constructor logic is called?
- - What is a thread in Java?
- - How can you create a thread in Java?
- - What are the states of a thread?
- - What is the difference between the .run() and .start() methods?
- - What is the keyword "synchronized" used for?
- - What causes a deadlock?
- - What is the function of the .join() method?
- - Describe the characteristics and application of the singleton design pattern
- - Describe the characteristics and application of the factory design pattern
- - What is a lambda expression?
- - What are the differences between a lambda expression and a local anonymous class?
- - Are lambda expressions replacements to local anonymous classes?
- - What is a functional interface?
- - Is the @FunctionalInterface annotation required to denote a functional interface?
- - What are some examples of functional interfaces?
- - What are method references?
-Describe their syntax.
- - What kinds of methods can be references using method references?
- - What is a default method, and why should you use them?
- - When was the java.util.function package introduced?
- - What are the main types of functional interfaces?
- - What is the method signature of the abstract method in the Supplier interface?
- - What is the method signature of the abstract method in the Consumer interface?
- - How would you go about composing/combining multiple Consumers together?
- - What is the method signature of the abstract method in the Predicate interface?
- - What are the default methods of the Predicate interface?
- - What is the method signature of the abstract method in the Function interface?
- - What is a BiFunction?
- - When should you use IntSupplier versus Supplier<Integer>?
- - What is a Stream and how is it different than a Collection?
- - What are intermediate Stream operations?
-Name a few.
- - What are terminal Stream operations?
-Name a few.
- - What is the function of Stream#map, what does it take as a parameter?
- - What is the function of Stream#filter, what does it take as a parameter?
- - What is the function of Stream#reduce, what does it take as a parameter?
- - What is the function of Stream#flatMap, what does it take as a parameter?
- - Articulate the difference between Stream#map and Stream#flatMap.
- - Do Stream operations manipulate the collection being streamed?
- - How can you convert an array into a Stream?
- - What is an Optional?
- - What are some ways of making Optional objects, since its constructor is declared as private?
+1. What are static imports?
+2. Does Java employ "pass-by-value" or "pass-by-reference"?
+3. What is the String Pool?
+4. What is the difference between String, StringBuilder, and StringBuffer?
+5. What causes a NullPointerException?
+6. Why do abstract classes have constructors?
+7. What modifying keywords are implicitly applied to variable members declared within an interface?
+8. What are functional interfaces?
+9. What are annotations used for in Java?
+10. What is the difference between a List and a Set?
+11. When would you use an ArrayList over a LinkedList?
+12. Why is the main method declared static in Java?
+13. What is a lambda expression?
+14. What is a functional interface?
+    a.
+Is the @FunctionalInterface annotation required to denote a functional interface?
+    b.
+What are some examples of functional interfaces?
+    c.
+What are the main types of functional interfaces?
+15. When was the java.util.function package introduced?
+16. How can you convert an array into a Stream?
+17. What is an Optional?

+## SQL Questions

+18. What is a relational database?
+19. Name some common RDBMS platforms/vendors.
+20. What is SQL?
+21. What are the sub-languages of SQL?
+    a.
+What keywords are associated with DML?
+    b.
+What keywords are associated with DDL?
+    c.
+What keywords are associated with DCL?
+    d.
+What keywords are associated with TCL?
+    e.
+What keywords are associated with DQL?
+22. What is a result set?
+23. What is normalization?
+24. What are the normal forms, and to what level do we usually comply to?
+25. What is multiplicity?
+26. What is a primary key?
+    a.
+What is a composite key?
+    b.
+What is a foreign key?
+    c.
+What is referential integrity?
+27. What is the difference between a scalar and an aggregate function?
+28. What is a subquery?
+29. What is the difference between a union and a join?
+30. Under what circumstances can two result sets be unioned?
+31. What sorts of joins exist in SQL?

+## JDBC - Java Database Connectivity Questions

+32. What is JDBC?
+    a.
+What are the core classes and interfaces found in the JDBC API?
+33. Explain how you would connect your Java application to a database using JDBC.
+34. What is the difference between a Statement and PreparedStatement?
+35. Are DML statements in JDBC automatically committed?
+Is this a problem?
+36. When would you use a CallableStatement?
+37. What is SQL injection?
+38. Why is it recommended to use a PreparedStatement over a Statement?